vuanhduc/docs/docs/pack/spring.md

 sdm.addCodeTransformCommand(AddMavenDependency)
 ```

-This command will allow you to enter dependency information, and Atomist will edit the POM for you and add the dependency accordingly
+This command will allow you to enter dependency information, and Atomist will edit the POM for you and add the dependency accordingly.

 # Spring support